vfryer12/DC31IPR_Digital_Transformation_Tool/README.md

 When a user submits the login form, Flask’s request.form is used to retrieve the username and password from the form data.

-Before storing the password in a database, it’s hashed using a library like hashlib.
+Before storing the password in a database, the password is hashed using a library like hashlib.
 This transforms the password into a fixed-length sequence of bytes adding a layer of security.

 When a user logs in the entered password is hashed and compared to the stored hash.
 If the hashes match, the password is verified